 Preferred Qualifications: Applicants should demonstrate an ability to successfully pursue and manage external funding opportunities.

 The University of Texas at San Antonio is a dynamic institution with a diverse and growing student population of approximately 31,000.
 San Antonio is the third largest metropolitan area in Texas, with a cosmopolitan, thriving urban culture, and attractive neighborhoods and extensive recreational opportunities.
 These qualities, coupled with the low cost-of-living and mild winters, make it a highly desirable place to live.

 All information and materials associated with an application for this position must be submitted electronically through https://jobs.utsa.edu/.
 Applicants should submit the following items electronically:

 1. Letter of application that states the rank for which the candidate is applying, teaching experiences, research interests, and focus on position qualifications;

 2. Current curriculum vita;

-4. A copy of all graduate transcripts;
+4. Copy of all graduate transcripts;

 |Primary Category:||Political Science